MARKET DATA: What Makes Us the Happiest About the Places We Live

 Leading Economic Index rose 0.2 percent in August

-The Leading Economic Index® (LEI) for the U.S. increased 0.9 percent in July to 103.3, suggesting that the economy is gaining traction and growth should continue at a strong pace for the remainder of the year.
+The Conference Board Leading Economic Index® (LEI) for the U.S. increased 0.2 percent in August to 103.8, following a 1.1 percent increase in July, and a 0.7 percent increase in June.
+Despite concerns about investment picking up, the economy should continue expanding at a moderate pace for the remainder of the year.

 The MetroIntelligence Economic Update is provided to BuilderBytes by MetroIntelligence Real Estate & Economic Advisors.